College of Business Administration

 The following college enrollment residence requirements apply to all CBA students:

-• At a minimum, 60 semester hours are required at the University of Illinois Chicago or any other accredited four-year college or university.
-The enrollment residence requirements must also be met.
+• At a minimum, 60 semester hours must be completed at the University of Illinois Chicago or any other accredited four-year college or university.

-• 30 hours of course work must be taken in enrollment residence at UIC.
+• At least 30 hours of coursework must be completed at UIC.

 • At least two-thirds of the credit required for a departmental major must be completed at UIC.